Syed373/Clone-Projects/Readme.md

-These are all Cloned projects that i clond for learning.
+These are all Cloned projects that i cloned for learning.